g4s8/envdoc/README.md

 # envdoc

 envdoc is a tool for generating documentation for environment variables in Go structs.
-It takes comments associated with `env` tags in Go structs and creates a Markdown file with detailed documentation.
+It takes comments associated with `env` tags in Go structs and creates a Markdown, plaintext or HTML file with detailed documentation.

 This tool is compatible with the
 - [caarlos0/env](https://github.com/caarlos0/env) library for parsing environment variables.